Internal Medicine Residency

 Corewell Health Farmington Hills Hospital

-• program accredited by the AOA & Initial Accreditation by the ACGME effective 2015
+• Program accredited by the AOA and initial accreditation by the ACGME effective 2015

 • 8 residents per year chosen through NMS